zkjargon/zkjargon.github.io/src/definitions/elliptic_curve.md

 In elliptic curve cryptography, we pick $x$ and $y$ to be elements of a *finite field*.
 We refer to this field as the **base field**.

 We then define a **group operation** which we call "point addition" and usually denote with the '$+$' symbol.
-Repeated applications of the group operations can be counted like below:
+Repeated applications of the group operation can be counted like below:

 $$
 A + A + A = 3A